-If you are a refugee applying for admission to the United States, or a refugee or asylee applying for adjustment of status (to obtain a green card while in the United States), and you find that your eligibility may be blocked because you are “inadmissible” under U.S. immigration law, you might be able to ask the U.S. government to “waive” (overlook or forgive) your inadmissibility.
+If you are a refugee applying for admission to the United States, or a refugee or asylee applying for adjustment of status (to obtain a green card while in the United States), and your eligibility is being questioned because you are seemingly "inadmissible" under U.S. immigration law, you might be able to ask the U.S. government to "waive" (overlook or forgive) your inadmissibility.

 You are most likely to be eligible for a waiver and gain approval if you can present strong humanitarian, family unity, or public interest grounds for why you deserve the waiver.

 The same option is available to family members who are "derivatives" of the principal refugee or asylee (meaning they're included in the same application).

 You would do so either in conjunction with your Form I-590, Registration for Classification as Refugee if you are a refugee seeking admission from outside the United States, or in conjunction with your Form I-485, Application to Register Permanent Residence or Adjust Status if you are a refugee or asylee seeking adjustment of status from inside the United States.

 No fee is required to file Form I-602.

 Submitting Form I-602 is not a strict requirement, except for refugees and asylees who are inadmissible on health-related grounds.
 Use of this form is also recommended for refugees and asylees who are inadmissible on criminal or related grounds.

 In all other cases, USCIS often prefers that waiver applicants use Form I-602, though it may grant waivers without it if the agency's records already contain enough information to assess eligibility for the waiver.